-Virgin Mobile outs HTC EVO V 4G while Boost Mobile reveals HTC EVO Design 4GAlex Wagner - Deputy Managing Editor, News Desk
+Virgin Mobile outs HTC EVO V 4G while Boost Mobile reveals HTC EVO Design 4GAlex Wagner - Editorial Director of News and Content

 Late last month Sprint announced that Virgin Mobile and Boost Mobile would soon be offering 4G WiMAX service, and now more details on Virgin and Boost's plans have been revealed.
 This morning Virgin Mobile announced that it plans to launch the HTC EVO V 4G (above, left) along with a pair of WiMAX mobile broadband devices on May 31st.
 The EVO V 4G is Virgin's version of Sprint's EVO 3D, featuring 5-megapixel cameras with 3D capabilities, a 4.3-inch 960x540 touchscreen, 4GB storage, 8GB microSD card and a 1,730mAh battery.
 The EVO V 4G also packs mobile hotspot support for up to five devices and Android 4.0 beneath HTC's Sense 3.6 UI.
 Expect the EVO V 4G to be available on Virgin Mobile's website starting May 31st for $299.99, with a launch at major retailers and select independent dealers in June.

 Also launching online on May 31st and then at retailers in June are the Overdrive Pro 3G/4G mobile hotspot (below, left) and U600 3G/4G USB stick (below, right).
 The Overdrive Pro can connect with up to five Wi-Fi devices at once and also features a 1.7-inch LCD screen and microSD slot.
 Meanwhile, the U600 USB stick includes support for both Mac and Windows machines.
 The OverDrive Pro will be priced at $149.99 and the U600 USB stick will carry a price tag of $99.99.